Red Butte Wilderness

 For large mammals you might find mule deer, elk, mountain lion, bobcat and black bear.
 There are seven species of raptors known to nest in the canyon walls in this area, among them are bald eagles, peregrine falcons, American kestrels, Cooper's hawks and red-tailed hawks.

 Red Butte is an obvious landmark as seen from Kolob Reservoir Road and it often attracts technical rock climbers.
 The rest of the wilderness is handy for hikers and backpackers, although there is a severe shortage of marked or maintained trails.

-At the boundary of Zion National Park, Red Butte Wilderness is separated from Blackridge Wilderness by about 1/2 mile of private property.
+At the boundary of Zion National Park, Red Butte Wilderness is separated from Blackridge Wilderness by a 1/2 mile wide strip of private property.

 Red Butte and Blackridge from the end of the Kolob Fingers Road